OUR PRESIDENT

 We are excited to have finalised our new season of concerts at our selected venues of St Mary's Church and the OSO.

-We have a very entertaining series of concerts this season stretching from October 2022 to June 2023.
-We started with the Paddington Piano Trio on Thursday, 6 October.
+We have a very entertaining series of concerts this season stretching from October 2023 to June 2024.
+We started with the Kleio Quartet on Thursday, 5 October playing Haydn, Fanny Mendelssohn and Beethoven.
+Everyone enjoyed a fantastic evening.

-On 10 November we welcomed back author and narrator Jessica Duchan with Viv McLean presenting the truly wonderful Alicia's Gift.
+On 22 February we welcomed back author and narrator Jessica Duchan with Shiry Rashkovsky, violin, and Viv McLean , piano, who presented the truly wonderful Seeking Utopia.

-Please click on the 'Our Concerts' tab above for full details of all eight concerts we are promoting this year.
+Please click on the 'Our Concerts' tab above for full details of all eight concerts we are promoting this season.